Digital, IT and Cyber Security

 Use your time at York to develop your skills and experience to help you get a job in this sector.
 You could:

-- Talk to people working in the sector - use York profiles and mentors (search IT and Telecommunications) - and attend our networking and employer events on campus.
-Make contacts through LinkedIn too
+- Talk to people working in the sector - attend relevant networking and employer events, and make contacts through LinkedIn too

 - Get involved with the tech community - look out for hackathons, competitions and games development, locally or online (eg ludum dare).
 For game developers, build on your skills by using free frameworks, such as Unity